noob04coder/Discord-Data-Bot/README.md

 **Step 2:** Ceate config.json in the bot folder(same level as init.py) and paste the following and change the values(<>):

+{
+"prefix":"!s", "Comment":"prefix of the bot",
+"token":"", "Comment":"bot token",
+"spreadsheet":"1yzJklTMwrtyRUP8TI4256E0UlOSqagToyzSBRR8b20Q", "Comment":"spreadsheet id (present between two slashes)", "role":null, "Comment":"set it to role id or null", "channel":null,"Comment":"set it to channel id or null", "start-row":"A1","Comment":"row from where data starts", "toggle-purge":false,"Comment":"toogle wrong message deleting(it is case sensitive)" }

 prefix = <> - command to which the bot will reply to .
 Default is '!s'